Caffeine Crash: How Can You Avoid Having One

 - Switch caffeinated tea for herbal versions.
 Herbal tea is a satisfying warm drink that you can consume to replace your normal caffeinated version.

 - Try decaf.
 You can still enjoy the great taste of coffee without worrying about the effects of too much caffeine.
 Just opt for decaf.
-You won’t taste any difference.
+Many people don’t taste any difference.

 - Try a new drink.
 Instead of drinking coffee, tea, or energy drinks that are known contributors to mid-day crashes, try Herpower.
 This supplement helps you stay focused and energized throughout the day without the pesky crash and helps reduce your dependency on caffeine.

-Often, our bodies get overly tired because they’re missing out on the essential nutrients they need to stay vibrant and energetic.
+- Nourish your body.
+We often get overly tired when our diets are missing the essential nutrients we need to stay vibrant and energetic.
 If you have to rely on caffeine to make it through the day, you may want to turn your focus to your diet.
 Consume plenty of nutrient-rich vegetables, fruits, lean proteins, and grains for optimal energy.
-If you feel like you need a little help getting the nutrition you need from your diet, try supplementing with a multivitamin product such as Hermulti.
+If you feel like you need a little help getting the nutrition you need from your diet, try supplementing with a multivitamin product such as Hermulti or Hergreens which contains 14 variations of greens in just one serving.